Frequently Asked Questions about Education Funding

 - How Do I Make Sense of All These Legislative Issues?

 - How has the lack of funding affected my school?

 - Isn't all spending for the state down?

 - What about all that marijuana money?

 Public school districts receive the majority of funding from the State and from local property taxes, with a small amount from federal sources.
 Funding for districts is provided first by local sources of revenue (property and ownership taxes).
 The State covers the rest based on a per-pupil equation called the School Finance Formula.
 The formula starts with a base amount for each district and adds factors that reflect district characteristics and demographics, attempting to make adjustments for equity.
-Recent legislation has added a new factor called the Negative Factor, which allows legislators to reduce education funding to stabilize the state budget.
+Recent legislation has added a new factor called the Negative Factor or Budget Stabilization Factor, which allows the Legislature to reduce education funding to stabilize the state budget.
 The Negative Factor has severely reduced education funding for every district in Colorado.